drovani/drovani.github.io/collections/_posts/2019/2019-10-14-2019-Chicago-Marathon.md

 ![David and Jay in Corral B, ready for the start of the 2019 Chicago Marathon](/images/2019chi-prerace-corral.jpg)

-As I was standing Corral B, waiting for the race to start, I decided that my goal for the race was going to be to keep a BQ pace for the first 18 miles (roughly 2/3 of the race) and then do the best I could to PR from there.
+As I was standing in Corral B, waiting for the race to start, I decided that my goal for the race was going to be to keep a BQ pace for the first 18 miles (roughly 2/3 of the race) and then do the best I could to PR from there.
 Doing the math, that meant that if I could hold 7:00/mile pace, I would leave myself with 01:11:15 to finish the last 8.2 miles (an 8:40/mile pace) and still PR.
 I knew that my training this summer had not lent itself to putting me in a good place to BQ, and I had been battling a nasty cold and cough all week.
 Setting realistic goals was my best chance for mental success.

 ## Three Hours of Hell